Guido Podestà

-Guido Podestà (born 1 April 1947 in Milan) is an Italian politician and Member of the European Parliament for North-West with the Forza Italia, part of the European People's Party and sits on the European Parliament's Committee on the Internal Market and Consumer Protection.
+Guido Podestà (born 1 April 1947 in Milan) is an Italian politician and former Member of the European Parliament for North-West with the Forza Italia, part of the European People's Party and sat on the European Parliament's Committee on the Internal Market and Consumer Protection.
 He was elected president of the province of Milan on 2009/06/22, replacing the centre-left candidate Filippo Penati, whom he beat in a runoff vote.